-AEMO will consider uses using a reduced generating capacity if the capacity of a generating unit is forecast to be reduced for reasons other than for maintenance.
+AEMO will consider using a reduced generating capacity if the capacity of a generating unit is forecast to be reduced.
 AEMO will consult with the Generator to determine the reason for the forecast capacity reduction.
-If the capacity has been restored from a reduced capacity in the prior year(s), then AEMO in consultation with the Generator registered owner will backfill the historical Reference Year profile of the generating unit to represent the restored capacity.
+If the capacity has been restored from a reduced capacity in the prior year(s), then AEMO in consultation with the Generator will backfill the Reference Year profile of the generating unit to represent the restored capacity.